Sherbro Island: History

 Cuffe believed that skilled American blacks could help develop trade between Sierra Leone and the United States, benefiting both.
 In 1815, he resettled a group of 88 American freedmen on Sherbro Island.
 After returning to the US, Cuffe marketed his cargo of goods taken on at Freetown.

 Cuffe died in 1817, but the American Colonization Society (ACS), founded in 1820 by both abolitionists and slaveholders, continued the effort to resettle free blacks in Africa.
 They commissioned a survey of possible areas, including Sherbro Island.
 They found John Kizell, a Sherbro born locally who had returned after being captured and held in slavery in South Carolina.
-He gained freedom with the British during the American Revolutionary War and was among 1200 Black Loyalists resettled here in 1792.
-He led a number of Sherbro people.
+He gained freedom with the British during the American Revolutionary War and was among 1200 Black Loyalists resettled in Freetown in 1792.
+Kizell became a leader to a number of Sherbro people.

 The U.S. Congress passed an act on March 3, 1819, authorizing transport of freed blacks to their "motherland".
 The ACS began to develop a colony in Africa for free American blacks.
 It later became known as the Republic of Liberia.
 In this period, most free blacks (and enslaved) in the US were native to the nation; they had family and history there.
 They wanted to gain equal rights and non-discriminatory treatment in the US.

 In 1821, the ship Elizabeth from New York carried 86 free African Americans (including missionary Daniel Coker), as well as three ACS agents, as the first ACS sponsored group to Sherbro Island.
 Disease and fever quickly killed more than a quarter of the would-be settlers.
 The survivors relocated in April 1822 to Providence Island at Cape Mesurado in what developed as the nation of present-day Liberia.

 In 1861 the British Crown Colony at Freetown acquired Sherbro Island from the Sherbro people, putting it under the jurisdiction of its government.
 The Sherbro continued to live there.
 The colonial and later protectorate government administered it until Sierra Leone achieved independence in 1961.

+As of 2024, there is an ongoing project to make the island a special economic zone.

 Environment

 Sherbro Island is believed to be a breeding ground for green sea turtles as well as leatherback sea turtles.
 The waters surrounding the island hold some of the biggest tarpon in the world.
 Records of the sportfishing organisation IGFA have been made by catches from this area.
+African manatees also inhabit the delta of the Sherbro river system north of the island.